Admission Process and Requirements Step 2

 Test results are valid for 24 months.

-Will the school accept HESI A2 test scores taken for other institutions?
+Will the college accept HESI A2 test scores taken for other institutions?

-Yes, only if all required sections of English (Reading Comprehension, Vocabulary and General Knowledge, Grammar) and Math were completed in one sitting.
+Yes, only if all required sections of English (Reading Comprehension, Vocabulary and General Knowledge, Grammar), Math, Anatomy and Physiology were completed in one sitting.
 You must request that Elsevier send the test results to Watts.
-Approximate cost for this service is $15.
 Test results may not be older than 24 months.

 How often can I take the test?